jg925/ece3400_2019-team10/labs/lab1.md

 ## Reading from a Potentiometer

-In the second section of the lab, we were tasked with using a potentiometer to figure out how the analog input ports of the Arduino work.
-We first wired up the potentiometer as in the following picture, hooking power to 5V, ground to ground, and the output signal through a 330Ω resistor (to limit the current that goes to the Arduino) wired to an analog input port.
+In the second section of the lab, we were tasked with using a potentiometer to figure out how to operate the analog input ports of the Arduino.
+We first wired up the potentiometer as shown in the following picture: power to 5V, ground to ground, and the output signal through a parallel combination of 330Ω resistors.
+The resistor that connects to ground acts as the other half of a voltage divider, while the resistor that connects to an analog input port on the Arduino board acts as a current limiter.
+A simple schematic is shown below.
 We then tested the output readings through serial communication.
 A snippet of the output stream printed to COM3 as we turned the potentiometer is shown below.

 ![potentiometer setup](lab1/media/potentiometer_setup.jpg)